Long Live Pitman's Shorthand banner text

 In dictation, if you do not know or cannot recall the short form, then you should never hesitate to write a full outline of some sort – red pencil it during transcription and learn the short form as soon as possible.
 Knowing that you are thorough about correcting your shorthand will enable you to write a "wrong" form without wavering.
 You should be doing this all the time with any new words that require attention/dictionary delving, and keeping a notebook of items to practise.

 I have split the list over 4 pages, as there are a large number of jpgs involved.
-The short forms are available in the origami booklet PDF and as JPGs (suitable for Ipod) from the Downloads page.
+The short forms are available in the folded booklet PDF and as JPGs (suitable for phone/Ipod) from the Downloads page.
 I will provide the complete list that includes the derivatives as a PDF for ease of download at a later date.
 You can easily clipboard the tables, and produce the list in alphabetical order – but keep a separate copy in stroke order as well!

 Short Forms List 1 – Strokes: P B T D